wayneeseguin/graft/docs/guides/vault-integration.md

 password: (( vault "secret/myapp:password" ))
 ```

-## Default Values
+## Default Values and Multiple Paths

-As of v1.31.0, you can provide fallback values if secrets don't exist:
+As of v1.31.0, the vault operator supports default values using the logical OR (`||`) syntax.
+As of v2.0.0, the vault operator has been enhanced to support multiple vault paths natively.

+### Basic Default Values

 ```yaml
 # Literal default